 This is best for busy people who do not have much time on their hands because it can convert files and images in just 5 seconds.
 The 2.4 inch LCD screen allows users to view images while scanning, editing, and even playing slide shows.

-An ultra-compact scanner, the Canon CanoScan LiDE220 scanner produces great results all the time.
-It comes with an Auto Scan mode which automatically adjusts settings simply by detecting whatever you are scanning, be it a picture, document or film.
+An ultra-compact scanner, the Cannon CanoScan LiDE220 scanner, produces great results all the time.
+It comes with an Auto Scan Mode, which automatically adjusts settings simply by detecting whatever you are scanning, be it a picture, document, or film.

-Pros & Cons of the Canon CanoScan LiDE210 Scanner
+Pros & Cons of the Cannon CanoScan LiDE210 Scanner

 What is my Overall Take…

 The Cannon slide scanner has a maximum resolution of 4800 x 4800 and provides excellent scanning quality.
 Problems with pictures and texts which are not very clear?
 No problem, let the Auto Document Fix correct flaws or you.

 Easily able to scan photos that are up to 8.5 by 11, the Pandigital Photolink photo scanner can also can directly from SD cards with its five in one reader.
 There is no need for a PC; this magical device can work on its own.

 Pros & Cons of the Pandigital Photolink Photo Scanner